bitrix24/b24restdocs/api-reference/crm/companies/crm-company-delete.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
 - examples are missing
-- success response is missing
+- success response is absent
-- error response is missing
+- error response is absent

 {% endnote %}